SafeHavenMaps/safehaven/README.md

 - Inside the root folder:
   - Run `regen_api` to regenerate the API
   - Run `start_dev_env` to start the stack using process-compose
+    - You can add the argument `db` to `start_dev_env` to start a PostgreSQL server if you do not have one.